 - make sure your cat is in good health by taking them for a check-up at the vet - if your cat is not neutered, get this done without delay - introduce your cat to any baby items you buy, such as nursery furniture or prams - let your cat investigate but don't let them climb on them and then keep them shut away.
 It is important to ensure the items are off limits because some will be very tempting places for your cat to sleep - begin getting your cat used to the sounds of the baby.
 Record a friend or relative's baby or buy a CD that you can play on a very low volume to begin with and gradually increase the noise.
-Crying can be worrying for a cat that hasn't heard it before.
-You can make use of CP's 'sounds library' here: www.cats.org.uk/kitten-socialisation - consult your doctor or health visitor about any other steps that you need to take
+Crying can be worrying for a cat that hasn't heard it before - consult your doctor or health visitor about any other steps that you need to take